Breast surgery and breastfeeding (Part 3)

 “Two lumps were found in my breast during my pregnancy, and it was recommended I get them biopsied.
 I got the core biopsy done at ten days postpartum.
 I have had constant milk leakage from the incision site (6 days now).
 Yesterday I soaked through 4 hospital maxi pads.
 I went to the doctor today and was told that the lumps were benign fibroadenomas, and to wait 1 week to see if the leaking stops, and if it doesn’t, I’ll need to stop breastfeeding altogether.
 She said if I wait longer, I’m at high risk for infection & mastitis.
 I don’t want to stop breastfeeding, and I’m wondering how often milk duct fistulas heal on their own.
 Just want your opinion and what you recommend.”

 A mammogram is not ideal for a breastfeeding mother because of the compression of the breast while the procedure is done.
-Mammograms have been traditionally used for screening but alone, they do not really help in diagnosing a breast lump.
+Mammograms have been traditionally used for screening, but alone they do not really help in diagnosing a breast lump.

 I am not saying that biopsy is never required to characterize a breast lump.
 However, if appropriate, a fine needle biopsy is less likely to cause continued leaking (fistula) from the biopsy site than a core biopsy, which uses a larger needle, and core biopsy is less likely to cause a fistula than an open biopsy.

 Ultimately, a decision of how to investigate a breast lump in a breastfeeding mother has to take into consideration which approach results in the best way of diagnosing the breast lump without interfering with the mother’s ability to continue breastfeeding.
 If the lump is unlikely to be cancerous, less aggressive methods should be tried first.
 If it is very likely to be cancerous, then a more aggressive approach would be necessary.
-However, in the case above, it is unlikely that the lump was considered very likely to be cancerous, or the mother would have been advised to have diagnosis done during the pregnancy.
+However, in the case above, it is unlikely that the lump was considered very likely to be cancerous, or the mother would have been advised to have diagnosis made during the pregnancy several months before.
 Indeed, a core biopsy would have caused fewer problems during the pregnancy than a core biopsy during lactation.

 Incorrect information described in the mother’s story

 This mother was told that there was a risk of infection or mastitis if the leaking did not stop.
 This is not true.
-Why this occur if the milk is free flowing out the biopsy site?
+Why would this occur if the milk is free flowing out the biopsy site?

 And it makes no sense to say that if after another week the leaking hadn’t stopped, the mother would have to stop breastfeeding completely.
 What’s wrong with this advice?